GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 belong to the same polygon (e.g., Australia should be one large polygon).
 In addition, polygons enclosing land must be differentiated from polygons enclosing lakes since they will need different paint.
-Finally, we want :doc:`pscoast` to be flexible enough that it can paint the land *or* the oceans *or* both.
+Finally, we want :doc:`coast` to be flexible enough that it can paint the land *or* the oceans *or* both.
 If just land (or oceans) is selected we do not want to paint those areas that are not land (or oceans) since previous plot programs may have drawn in those areas.
-Thus, we will need to combine polygons into new polygons that lend themselves to fill land (or oceans) only (Note that older versions of :doc:`pscoast` always painted lakes and wiped out whatever was plotted beneath).
+Thus, we will need to combine polygons into new polygons that lend themselves to fill land (or oceans) only (Note that older versions of :doc:`coast` always painted lakes and wiped out whatever was plotted beneath).

 The long and winding road